TBD54566975/developer.tbd.website/site/docs/web5/learn/decentralized-identifiers.md

 #### ```did:dht```

-The [did:dht](https://did-dht.com/) method, based on the Pkarr project, utilizes Bittorent's Mainline Distributed Hash Table (DHT) to anchor DIDs and store [DID Documents](#did-documents).
+The [did:dht](https://did-dht.com/) method, based on the Pkarr project, utilizes BitTorrent's Mainline Distributed Hash Table (DHT) to anchor DIDs and store [DID Documents](#did-documents).
 This approach ensures that the identity information is maintained in a decentralized manner.

 The did:dht method allows operations like creating, reading, updating, and deactivating DIDs, and includes optional features like type indexing and gateway APIs for extended functionalities.